ropensci/roweb3/content/blog/2022-05-31-chatops-review-system-github/index.md

 The Journal of Open Source Software (JOSS) has developed an initial [list of possible commands/actions](https://buffy.readthedocs.io/en/latest/available_responders.html), also known as responders.
 One can create new responders by writing Ruby code following [documented instructions](https://buffy.readthedocs.io/en/latest/custom_responder.html).
-Note that one of the responders allows launching a GitHub Action Workflow which can circumvent the absence of Ruby knowledge on a team -- although a pure Ruby responder would be faster.
+Note that one of the responders allows launching a GitHub Action Workflow which can circumvent the absence of Ruby knowledge on a team -- although a pure Ruby responder might be faster.
 You can also send a call to any API, so if you can build an external API, you can really implement many things.

 ## The editorial bot generator is for you if...